2009 Washington Mystics season

-The 2009 WNBA season is the 12th season for the Washington Mystics franchise of the Women's National Basketball Association.
+The 2009 WNBA season was the 12th season for the Washington Mystics franchise of the Women's National Basketball Association.
 The Mystics reached the playoffs for the first time in three years.
 They lost to the Indiana Fever in the first round in a sweep.

 Offseason

 Dispersal Draft

 Based on the Mystics' 2008 record, they would pick 2nd in the Houston Comets dispersal draft.
 The Mystics picked Matee Ajavon.

-WNBA Draft
+WNBA draft

-The following are the Mystics' selections in the 2009 WNBA Draft.
+The following are the Mystics' selections in the 2009 WNBA draft.